Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of SSMI in a variety of simulated and real-world experiments in comparison to two baseline exploration strategies: frontier-based exploration (Frontier) \cite{frontier} and FSMI~\cite{fsmi}.
-We compare the methods in a 2-D active binary mapping scenario in Sec.~\ref{subsec:exp_2d_bin} and a 2-D active multi-class mapping scenario in Sec.~\ref{subsec:exp_2d_multi}.
+In this section, we evaluate the performance of SSMI in simulated and real-world experiments.
+We compare SSMI with two baseline exploration strategies, i.e., frontier-based exploration~\cite{frontier} and FSMI~\cite{fsmi}, in a 2-D active binary mapping scenario in Sec.~\ref{subsec:exp_2d_bin} and a 2-D active multi-class mapping scenario in Sec.~\ref{subsec:exp_2d_multi}.
 All three methods use our range-category sensor model in \eqref{eq:log_inverse_observation_model} and our Bayesian multi-class mapping in \eqref{eq:log-odds-bayes-rule} but select informative robot trajectories $\bfX_{t+1:t+T}(\bfu_{t:t+T-1})$ based on their own criteria.
 In Sec.~\ref{subsec:SRLE}, we evaluate the improvement in ray tracing resulting from SRLE through an experiment in a 3-D simulated Unity environment.
-Additionally, in Sec.~\ref{subsec:3-D_exp_sim}, we apply SSMI in a similar 3-D simulation environment to demonstrate large-scale realistic active multi-class mapping using our OcTree-based multi-class information computation in Sec.~\ref{sec:info_comp_octomap}.
-Finally, in Sec.~\ref{subsec:real_world_exp}, we test SSMI exploration in a real environment using a ground wheeled robot.
+In Sec.~\ref{subsec:octomap_class_comp}, we investigate the influence of the number of stored semantic classes on mapping performance.
+Additionally, in Sec.~\ref{subsec:3-D_exp_sim}, we use a similar 3-D simulation environment to apply SSMI alongside Frontier, FSMI, and hierarchical coverage maximization method TARE~\cite{tare}.
+In this section we use our OcTree-based multi-class information computation introduced in Sec.~\ref{sec:info_comp_octomap} in order to demonstrate large-scale realistic active multi-class mapping.
+Finally, in Sec.~\ref{subsec:real_world_map} and Sec.~\ref{subsec:real_world_exp}, we test SSMI mapping and exploration in real environments using ground wheeled robots.
+An open-source implementation of SSMI is available on GitHub\footnote{\url{https://github.com/ExistentialRobotics/SSMI}.}.

 In each planning step of 2-D exploration, we identify frontiers by applying edge detection on the most likely map at time $t$ (the mode of $p_t(\bfm)$).
 Then, we cluster the edge cells by detecting the connected components of the boundaries between explored and unexplored space.
 We plan a path from the robot pose $\bfX_t$ to the center of each frontier using $A^*$ graph search and provide the path to a low-level controller to generate $\bfu_{t:t+T-1}$.
 For 3-D exploration, we first derive a 2-D occupancy map by projecting the most likely semantic OctoMap at time $t$ onto the $z = 0$ surface and proceed with similar steps as in 2-D path planning.